matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **VPC peering**

-- Can connect two nonoverlapping VPC networks.
+- Can connect two non-overlapping VPC networks.
 - Networks do not need to be in the same project.
 - A network can have multiple peers.